tio/tio/README.md

 color = 14
 ```

-To use a specific sub-configuration by name simply start tio like so:
+To use a specific profile by name simply start tio like so:
 ```
 $ tio rpi3
 ```